 Over the last 30 years, behavioral scientists have gained a deeper understanding of what motivates people, how they process information, and what non-economic features of the choice environment influence decisions.
 Many of their insights challenge traditional assumptions such as rationality, self-interest, time consistency.
-This research program (sometimes called “Behavioral Economics” or "Psychology and Economics") has shed light on how people’s decisions deviate from “optimal” choices as well as the consequences of such deviations.
-But, how we can use this knowledge in practice?
-How can we get people to save more money, have a better education, work harder, save energy, engage in healthy behaviors, and more generally make better decisions?
+This research program (sometimes called “Behavioral Economics” or “Psychology and Economics”) has shed light on how people’s decisions deviate from “optimal” choices and the consequences of such deviations.
+But how can we use this knowledge in practice?
+How can we get people to save more money, have a better education, work harder, save energy, engage in healthy behaviors, and, more generally, make better decisions?

 After completing the course the student is expected to be able to:

 - Review the most recent developments and theories of human decision-making both from Economics and Psychology.

 - Reflect on how experiments and randomized controlled trials work and why this methodology is critical for making inference about causal relationships.

 - Analyze the tools of behavioral science and they will compare their effectiveness to change specific behaviors.

 - Debate and discuss critically several interventions that have been conducted to change people’s behavior in the domain of energy efficiency, health and well-being, dishonesty, education, work performance, charitable giving, saving, voting, development and discrimination.